 In August 2019, we entered into a non-exclusive license agreement with Bio-Rad Laboratories, Inc. (Bio-Rad) (the Bio-Rad License).
 Under the terms of the Bio-Rad License, the Company received a non-exclusive license, without the right to grant sublicenses, to utilize certain of Bio-Rad's intellectual property, machinery, materials, reagents, supplies and know-how necessary for the performance of Droplet Digital PCRTM (ddPCR) in cancer detection testing for third parties in the United States.
 The Company also agreed to purchase all of the necessary supplies and reagents for such testing exclusively from Bio-Rad, pursuant to a separately executed supply agreement (the Supply Agreement) with Bio-Rad.
-The Bio-Rad License expires was set to expire in August 2024, however, we are currently in discussions.
-In May 2024, the Company amended the agreement to extend this agreement, the Supply Agreement to August 2026.
+The Bio-Rad License was set to expire in August 2024.
+In May 2024, the Company amended the agreement to extend the Supply Agreement to August 2026.
 Either party may terminate for the other's uncured material breach or bankruptcy events.
 Bio-Rad may terminate the Bio-Rad License if the Company does not purchase licensed products under the Supply Agreement for a consecutive twelve-month period or for any material breach by us of the Supply Agreement.

 On May 13, 2021 (the CellCarta Effective Date), we reached agreement with CellCarta Biosciences Inc. (formerly "Caprion Biosciences, Inc.") (the CellCarta License) on a new royalty bearing license agreement for the Nodify XL2 test.
 The parties agreed to terminate all prior agreements and replace with this new arrangement, which has a 1% fee on net sales made from the first commercial sale of the Nodify XL2 test to the CellCarta Effective Date as an upfront make-good payment covering past royalties due and a royalty rate of 0.675% on future Nodify XL2 test net sales worldwide for 15 years from the first commercial sale, ending in 2034.
-Royalty expense under the CellCarta License was \$0.1 million for both the three and six months ended March 31, 2024, compared to an insignificant amount for the three months ended March 31, 2023, June 30, 2024 and 2023, respectively.
+Royalty expense under the CellCarta License was \$0.1 million and \$0.2 million for the three and nine months ended September 30, 2024, respectively, and \$0.1 million for both the three and six nine months ended June 30, 2024 and 2023, September 30, 2023, respectively.

-On October 31, 2019, we completed an acquisition of Freenome's United States operations (formerly "Oncimmune USA" or "Oncimmune") including its CLIA lab in De Soto, Kansas and its pulmonary nodule malignancy test, then marketed in the United States as the EarlyCDT Lung® test.
+On October 31, 2019, we completed an acquisition of Freenome's United States operations (formerly "Oncimmune USA" or "Oncimmune") including its COLA/CLIA lab in De Soto, Kansas and its pulmonary nodule malignancy test, then marketed in the United States as the EarlyCDT Lung® test.
 We renamed and relaunched the test on February 28, 2020 as the Nodify CDT test.
 As part of the acquisition of the assets of Oncimmune, the Company entered into several agreements to govern the relationship between the parties.
-The Company agreed to a license agreement and royalty payment related to the Nodify CDT test of 8% of recognized revenue for non-screening tests up to an annual minimum volume and 5% thereafter, with an escalating minimum through the first four years of sales.
-Royalty expenses were \$0.2 million and \$0.6 million for both the three and six months ended March 31, 2024 June 30, 2024, respectively, compared to \$0.2 million and \$0.4 million for the three and six months ended June 30, 2023, respectively.
+The Company agreed to a license agreement and royalty payment related to the Nodify CDT test of 8% of recognized revenue for non-screening tests up to an annual minimum volume and 5% thereafter.
+Royalty expenses were \$0.4 million and \$1.1 million for the three and nine months ended September 30, 2024, respectively, compared to \$0.2 million and \$0.6 million for the three and six nine months ended June 30, 2024, respectively, compared to \$0.2 million and \$0.4 million for the three and six months ended June 30, 2023 September 30, 2023, respectively.